Essex County Court Records

 - Type of case (criminal, civil, family, probate)

-For mail-based requests, send a written letter to the appropriate clerk’s office specifying the case details and the type of document needed.
-Include a self-addressed stamped envelope and any applicable fees.
-Certified copies of court documents typically cost $2.50 per page at the clerk’s office, though fees may vary depending on the court division.
+For mail requests, send a written letter to the clerk's office at the relevant courthouse.
+Specify the case details and the type of document you need, and include a self-addressed stamped envelope along with any applicable fees.
+Certified copies of court documents typically cost $2.50 per page at the clerk's office, though fees can vary by court division.

 Are Court Records Public in Essex County?

-Massachusetts law establishes a strong presumption of public access to court records.
-Under Massachusetts General Laws Chapter 66, Section 10, and the state’s Public Records Law (M.G.L. c.
-4, § 7(26)), the public has a right to inspect and obtain copies of government records, including most court filings.
+Massachusetts law strongly favors public access to court records.
+Under Massachusetts General Laws Chapter 66, Section 10, and the state's Public Records Law (M.G.L. c.
+4, §7(26)), the public has a right to inspect and copy most government records, including court filings.

-The Supreme Judicial Court Rule 1:19 specifically governs access to court records in Massachusetts.
-Under this rule, court records are presumptively accessible to the public unless a specific statute, court rule, or court order restricts them.
+Supreme Judicial Court Rule 1:19 specifically controls access to court records in Massachusetts.
+Under that rule, court records are presumptively open to the public unless a specific statute, court rule, or court order restricts them.

 Records that are generally open to the public include: